Scheduling Your First Test Stream

 • Under “Stream Details”:

-• Stream Name: Enter a name for your test stream (e.g., “Test Stream 1”)
+• Stream Name: Enter a name for your test stream (e.g., “Test Stream 1”).
+This name will also be used as the title of the YouTube Live broadcast on your connected channel.

 • Start Time: Leave it as is (current time).